-Refer to Address Switches in Section 9.4.4 Setting the OctoPOPIT Switches on page 37 for information about making these switch settings.
-Refer to Table 15 on page 37 for information about setting Switch 5.
+Refer to Address Switches in Section 9.4.4 Setting the OctoPOPIT Switches on page 41 for information about making these switch settings.

 Using Molex® Connectors

 Each D8128D Module is supplied with a 30 cm (12 in.) female-to-female Molex cable assembly.